Cameron County Texas assistance programs.

 Loaves And Fishes Of The Rio Grande Valley, Inc. – Another not for profit that can offer grants and emergency financial assistance for paying rent, metered utilities and cooling bills and prescription medicines.
 In addition, note that emergency non-financial assistance is also available in the form of free food, clothes, and other household items.
 Financial assistance is available for utility disconnection notices or utilities too.

 The charity can also assist Cameron County residents with other needs.
 There may be employment services from the Job Shop as well as some basic medical or dental care.
 They can also refer some families to loan programs for certain needs, such as rental costs.
 Loaves and Fishes is a faith based group, and all resources depend on volunteers and money raised from the community.
 514 South E Street, Harlingen, TX 78550, (956)423-1014.
 More on Cameron County Loaves and Fishes.

 South Texas Adult Resource Training Center offers assistance to the homeless including rent assistance, security deposits, and funds for utility bills.
 All aid is very short term in nature.
-743 North Sam Houston Boulevard, San Benito, Texas 78586, dial 956-399-7818.
+Another focus is on getting the low income and homeless to be self-sufficient from jobs, etc. 743 North Sam Houston Boulevard, San Benito, Texas 78586, dial 956-399-7818.